 Deliver us from evil

 So what about ghouls and ghosts, black cats and bats?
 Well material evidence for the supernatural can be limited; such practices have often been illegal and feared in history.
 Amongst our collections are items designed to protect their owner from such evils.
-These include a hand guard from an early medieval rondel dagger with an inscription in Lombardic, reportedly a charm to protect the owner, and an 18th century ‘witch ball’ – an item traditionally hung in windows to ward off evil spirits.
+These include a hand guard from an early medieval rondel dagger with an inscription in Lombardic, reportedly a charm to protect the owner, and a 19th or 20th century ‘witch ball’ – an item traditionally hung in windows to ward off evil spirits.

 Hand-guard from a rondel dagger with a Lombardic inscription around the edge.
 This object was excavated at Caerlaverock Castle.